fabioscagliola/Cracking-The-Coding-Interview/README.md

 ### 1.9 String Rotation

 Assume you have a method `isSubstring` which checks if one word is a substring of another.
 Given two strings, `s1` and `s2`, write code to check if `s2` is a rotation of `s1` using only one call to `isSubstring` (e.g., "waterbottle" is a rotation of "erbottlewat").

+## Chapter 2 – Linked lists

+### 2.1 Remove Dups

+Write code to remove duplicates from an unsorted linked list.
+How would you solve this problem if a temporary buffer is not allowed?